Interested in learning more about becoming a Climate Corps Fellow? Read through these frequently asked questions.

 - Review the fellowship opportunities on the Climate Corps Careers Page.

-- Apply to the one in your geographic region that excites you and aligns with your goals.
+- Apply to the one in your geographic region that excites you and aligns with your goals and experience/education.

 - Submit one application (you’ll be considered for other suitable positions during the interview process).